black-code1/freeCodeCamp/Learn-Basic-String-and-Array-Methods-by-Building-a-Music-Player/README.md

 Use a ternary operator to check if currentTitle evaluates to a truthy value.
 If it does, set playingSong.textContent to currentTitle.
 Otherwise, set it to an empty string.

 Then below that, use a ternary operator to check if currentArtist is truthy.
 If so, set songArtist.textContent to currentArtist.
 Otherwise, set it to empty string.

+# Step 71
+To ensure the player's display updates whenever a new song begins playing, call the setPlayerDisplay() function within the playSong() function.

+Now you should see the song title and the artist show up in the display.